 Intersex Pride Flag

-Designed and created by Morgan Carpenter who is also the President of Intersex International Australia contains just two primary colours: purple and yellow because they are often considered to be the most gender neutral.
-The flag was created in 2013 to fight for bodily autonomy and gender integrity symbolised by an unbroken circle which represents wholeness and completeness and an individual’s potentialities.
+Designed and created by Morgan Carpenter, the President of Intersex International Australia, this flag contains just two primary colours: purple and yellow.
+This is because they are often considered to be the most gender-neutral.
+In fact, this flag was created in 2013 to fight for bodily autonomy and gender integrity.
+Its symbolised by an unbroken circle that represents wholeness and completeness and an individual’s potentialities.

 Asexual Pride Flag

-Created in the August of 2010 by Asexual Visibility and Education Network to create a symbol for asexual people, this flag, like many of the others consist of four horizontal stripes.
-And similar to the rest, each colour has meaning:
+Lastly, this flag was created in the August of 2010 by Asexual Visibility and Education Network.
+The aim was to create a symbol for asexual people.
+Like many of the other flags on our list, it consists of four horizontal stripes.
+Likewise, each colour has a meaning: